learn-co-curriculum/java-mod-1-operators/README.md

 Note the parentheses with the expressions `20 * 10` and `10 * 2`.
 These were
-grouped together with parentheses to show that the multiplication will evaluate first when the code executes this statement.
-This is because the computer follows the order of operations precedence.
+grouped together with parentheses to show that the multiplication will evaluate first when the computer executes this statement.
+This is because Java follows the order of operations precedence.
 If no parentheses are specified, the order of precedence will be the default: